daizutabi/mkapi/docs/usage/page.md

 ~~~

 MkApi searches all packages and modules and create a Markdown source for one package or module, which is saved in the `api` directory.
 The rest work is done by MkDocs.
-You can see the API documentation of MkApi in the navigation menu.
+You can see the API documentation of MkApi in the left navigation menu.

 !!! note
     * If a package or module has no package- or module-level docstring, MkApi doesn't process it.